BOOKS: A long and winding road

 Anyway, it was something I didn’t even realise I was doing until I rewarded myself for finishing the book by reading his latest novel.
 Aha!
 So that’s what I was trying to do.

-You can judge for yourself by buying a print copy or ebook here in Australia or on Amazon elsewhere.
+You can judge for yourself by buying a print copy (if you can still find one) or ebook here in Australia or on Amazon elsewhere.

 My previously published books include two sporting biographies, two books about sappers (Army engineers) in Vietnam, one about sappers in Afghanistan, one memoir about my co-writer Sandy MacGregor (who introduced me to the sapper stories), and one true crime book which turned out to be too true for someone’s comfort.